atomone-hub/govgen-proposals/001_ATONE_DISTRIBUTION.md

 necessity for AtomOne.
-AtomOne, thus, is not merely a technical divergence but a philosophical stand for a network that remains true to the principles of minimalism in its IBC/ICS hub functionality, robust security model, and an dintelligent, aligned community governance structure.
+AtomOne, thus, is not merely a technical divergence but a philosophical stand for a network that remains true to the principles of minimalism in its IBC/ICS hub functionality, robust security model, and an intelligent, aligned community governance structure.

 ## Decision